zhaocq-nlp/Attention-Visualization/README.md

   <img src="https://github.com/zhaocq-nlp/Attention-Visualization/blob/master/toydata/figures/java-heatmap4.png"><br><br>
 </div>

-Here shows the multi-head attention of the word "获得".
+It shows the multi-head attention of the word "获得".
 Attention weights of head0 - head7 are displayed on the right.